All posts

 NHS hospitals require evidence of immunity to several diseases before you can begin a clinical placement.
 The standard list is:

 If you do not have a complete record from your medical school's occupational health department, your GP or a private travel clinic can fill the gaps.
 Building immunity to Hepatitis B from scratch takes around six months on the standard schedule and one month on the accelerated schedule, so plan ahead.
+Hepatitis C and HIV serology are not routinely required for observation-only electives.

 You will be asked to produce these records before you arrive, and again at the trust's occupational health office on or near your start date.